igorfelipeduca/twitter-bsky-blogpost-automation/README.md

-# Twitter Blogpost Automation
+# Twitter/Bluesky Blogpost Automation

-This project automates the process of creating blog posts and tweeting them using Fastify, MongoDB, and the Twitter API.
+This project automates the process of creating blog posts and tweeting them using Fastify, MongoDB, the Twitter API and the Bluesky API.

 ## Prerequisites